 Rosemary Oil - said to improve circulation, promote nerve growth and have anti- inflammatory properties

 How do you repair a damaged scalp?

 If you take the necessary precautions to invest in scalp care, you typically can expect to see results over time.
-Perhaps your routine will be as simple as cleansing and oily scalp with Clarifying Shampoo, or you will give yourself a moisturizing scalp massage with Scalp Serum.
+Perhaps your routine will be as simple as cleansing an oily scalp with clarifying shampoo for natural hair, or you will give yourself a moisturizing scalp massage with Scalp Serum.
 PATTERN has incredible natural hair care products that are key for maintaining a healthy scalp.
 Perhaps, your physician will prescribe a medicated shampoo to treat a more complex scalp condition.
 Either way, taking the time to care for your scalp is taking time to care for yourself and your hair health.
 Self-care is always beautiful.